dariosharp/selfCloudTips/cloud-configuration/README.md

 - ${NEXTCLOUD}/nextcloud/themes:/var/www/html/themes
 ```

-It is very important also to properly set the environemtal variable:
+It is very important also to properly set the environemtal variable to communicate with mariadb and nginx:
 ```
     environment:
       - VIRTUAL_HOST=storage.my_personal_cloud.com